aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 Lambda Powertools also have utilities like [validation](validation.md), [idempotency](idempotency.md), or [feature flags](feature_flags.md) where you might need to extract a portion of your data before using them.

+!!! info "**Envelope** is the terminology we use for the JMESPath expression to extract your JSON object from your data input"

 ### Extracting data

 You can use the `extract_data_from_envelope` function along with any [JMESPath expression](https://jmespath.org/tutorial.html){target="_blank"}.